jjmchew/jjmchew.github.io/LS171/04-spotQues.md

 36
 ==What are the components of IP addresses?==

 - IP addresses are represented by a series of digits.
 IPv4 address are represented by a 4 sets of decimal numbers from 0 to 255.
-IPv6 address are represented by ==8 sets of 128 bit numbers (typically shown as 4 digit decimal numbers)==.
+IPv6 address are represented by **8 sets of 16 bit numbers (typically shown as 8 sets of 4 hexadecimal characters)**.

 ---

 37
 What is a packet in computer networking?

-- A packet is the name given to an Ethernet PDU at the Data/Link layer.
-This PDU contains header information with the source and destination MAC address along with a data payload and an ==FCS footer==.
+- A packet is the name given to ~~an Ethernet PDU at the Data/Link layer.
+This PDU contains header information with the source and destination MAC address along with a data payload and an ==FCS footer==.~~ a PDU for the Internet Protocol.
+It contains a header which includes the source and destination IP address and a data payload, which is often a TCP Segment or UDP Datagram.

 ---

 38
 Why do we need both MAC addresses and IP addresses?

 - MAC addresses are "burned in" (unchanging) identifiers used to identify specific devices in a LAN.
 IP addresses are a logical address that is assigned in a hierarchical way to help identify the regions, networks and sub-networks a particular device is associated with so that information travelling across the internet can be directed to the right place.
-An analogy for a MAC address might be someone's full name - it's an identifier (although not necessarily unique) which is required to send mail to someone, but it works best along with a full address (house number, street, city, province, country) to ensure that the mail can be routed effectively from 1 location in the world to another.
+An analogy for a MAC address might be someone's full name - it's an identifier which is required to send mail to someone, but it works best along with a full address (house number, street, city, province, country) to ensure that the mail can be routed effectively from 1 location in the world to another.

 ---